Shay Kutten: Education and career

 Kutten completed his BA, MSc, and DSc at the Technion – Israel Institute of Technology.
-His MSc was performed under the supervision of Imrich Chlamtac, and the doctorate under the supervision of Shlomo Moran and Ephraim Korach.
-After a post doctorate with IBM T.J.
+His MSc was performed under the supervision of Imrich Chlamtac and the doctorate under the supervision of Shlomo Moran and Ephraim Korach.
+After a post-doctorate with IBM T.J.
 Watson Research Center, he stayed there as a research staff member and as the group leader and manager of the network algorithms group and of the network security group he founded.
 There, he contributed to various IBM products and received several awards.
-In 1996 he joined the Faculty of Industrial Engineering and Management at the Technion.
-Kutten served as the program committee chair of EATCS DISC 1998, ACM PODC 2014, and SIROCCO 2010.
+In 1996 he joined the Technion - IIT.
+Kutten served as the program committee chair of EATCS DISC 1998, ACM PODC 2004, and SIROCCO 2010.

+In 2024, Shay Kutten won the Prize for Innovation in Distributed Computing awarded annually at the SIROCCO conference.
+The prize was given "for his pioneering advancements in proof labeling schemes and their application to self-stabilizing systems."